 My greatest cynicism stems from the Facebook apocalypse announced by Team Zuck recently – when they declared that the reach of Facebook pages would be restricted in an attempt at making Facebook more “connected.”

-Those of you who have been following social media closely, know that organic reach hasn’t declined overnight.
+Those of you who have been following social and paid media closely, know that organic reach hasn’t declined overnight.
 The decline has been happening since 2014 – it’s just gotten crazier now.
 Some digital marketing agencies have even claimed that Facebook’s organic reach has gone as low as 2%.

 If you’ve been wondering why your influencer marketing isn’t giving you the desired results, the reason may be the dying organic reach.
 Don’t believe me?
-Why don’t we test this hypothesis right here.
+Why don’t we test this hypothesis right here?

 Organic Reach on Facebook